setarehomadian80/web24-ExampleProject/README.md

-# 🌐 Web24 Example Project
+# 🌐 Simple Static Website

-A simple and responsive landing page built with HTML and CSS.
+This is my **first web project** — a clean and simple static website built using **HTML** and **CSS**.
+It's not responsive yet, but it has a nice layout and is a great starting point for my frontend journey! 🚀

 ---